nazmulidris/developerlife.com/README.md

 ## Locating minima theme
 - Run `open $(bundle show minima)` in Finder
+    - Note that if you edit these minima files by accident (you will need sudo access to edit them), you can simply regenerate them by running `bundle install --force`.
 - [Learn more about `minima` theme customization](https://github.com/jekyll/minima)

 ## Installing Ruby and a new Jekyll project